Getting a Marriage Annulled in South Carolina

 Divorce is the most common way to end a marriage in South Carolina.
 The state allows for no-fault divorce, but it requires that the spouses live separately and apart for at least one year.

 However, some marriages might qualify for an annulment as another way to end a marriage.
 An annulment might be preferred in some cases.
-Learn more about annulments and whether your marriage qualifies for an annulment from our Rock Hill divorce lawyer
+Learn more about annulments and whether your marriage qualifies for an annulment from our Rock Hill divorce lawyers

 What Is the Difference Between an Annulment and a Divorce?